 If this is your first trip around Australia, you may be tempted to purchase all sorts of travel guides and other information to make your trip a little easier, but we all know the nuisance it can be to pack random papers and pamphlets.
 Before your trip, you can get access to all of the information you need on your smartphone or other device.
 There are all sorts of apps that you can download and use to make your way around the country including:

 With these apps, you can find local restaurants, tourist destinations, local cultural events, and more.
-Other apps to consider downloading to make your trip even easier include Uber and Airbnb if you’re looking to live like a local.
+Other apps to consider downloading to make your trip even easier include Uber and VRBO if you’re looking to live like a local.

 3. Protect Your Liquids

 If you haven’t travelled in a long time, you may not be aware of the 3-1-1 liquids rule.
-With this new rule, travellers are allowed to bring certain items such as liquids, creams, gels, and aerosols that are 3.4 ounces or less.
+With this new rule, travelers are allowed to bring certain items such as liquids, creams, gels, and aerosols that are 3.4 ounces or less.
 The items must fit into a quart-sized bag.

 For liquids that don’t meet this requirement, you’ll need to store them in your other luggage.
 To prevent the risk of lotion or shampoo spilling all over your clothes, be sure to pack anything liquid inside of a plastic bag.
 This way there’s no worries of leaks.